 How do I verify that my VPN is actually masking my IP on Edge?

 Use a simple IP-check service in your browser, such as whatismyipaddress.com, and compare results before and after turning the VPN on.
 You should see a different IP address and location consistent with the VPN server you selected.
+Edge vpn sparrow comprehensive guide to Edge VPN Sparrow: features, setup, pricing, and comparisons 2026

 What’s the difference between a VPN extension and a full VPN app?

 A VPN extension protects only browser traffic and is easy to enable in Edge.
 A full VPN app protects all device traffic, including apps outside the browser, which provides broader protection but requires installation outside Edge.
-Is hotspot shield a vpn and how it stacks up for privacy, speed, and streaming in 2025

 Is it worth upgrading from a free VPN on Edge?